 Estate and Gift Tax and Estate Planning

 The federal estate tax applies to transfers of assets that take effect on an individual’s death.
 In those cases in which a decedent’s transfers are subject to estate tax, the computation of the estate tax requires taking into account the value of the decedent’s taxable estate.
 An individual’s taxable estate includes the value of property in his or her gross estate less allowable deductions.
-The amount of the estate tax imposed on a person’s taxable estate is generally equal to (1) the estate tax that would be imposed on the sum of his or her taxable estate and all of the lifetime taxable gifts made by him or her less (2) the gift tax payable on his or her lifetime gifts.
+The amount of the estate tax imposed on a person’s taxable estate is generally equal to; one, the estate tax that would be imposed on the sum of his or her taxable estate and all of the lifetime taxable gifts made by him or her less, and two, the gift tax payable on his or her lifetime gifts.

 Unified Transfer Tax System